dragonchain/dragonchain/docs/usage/permissioning.md

-This is a permissions document that allows all operations on all actions by default, but globally disables any `delete` abilities, while explicitly allowing `delete` on interchain operations, and explicitly denying creating an interchain transaction.
+This is a permissions document that allows all operations on all actions by default, but globally disables any `delete` abilities, while explicitly allowing `delete` on interchain operations and explicitly denying creating any interchain transaction.
 Additionally, because `"default_allow": true` was set, it also ensures that creating or updating api keys is not allowed (as to avoid privilege escalation)